 Businesses intend to scale-up by expanding their product/services offering; reach new markets; and by additional marketing.
 Each of the businesses foreseeing expansion also foresee additional staffing requirements.

-What are your expectations for trading over the next two years be given priority in the Castlecomer Plan?
+What are your expectations for trading over the next two years

 Business owners expect their trading situation to improve or stay the same over the next two years.
 A small number of respondents expect trading to worsen.